cobaltgit/holyshit/README.md

     # attempting to interact with the client beyond the close statement will raise an error

     # Specifying an aiohttp.ClientSession object
-    async with aiohttp.ClientSession() as session:
-        client = Client(session=session)
+    async with aiohttp.ClientSession() as session: # If you already have a session stored in a botvar, don't use it, unless you want your client to persist - if you want to do that, you could store the client in a botvar along with the aiohttp session client = Client(session=session)
         slap_img = await client.slap()
         await ctx.send(f"You slapped {member.mention}!\n{slap_img}")